 - They have gotten a last minute mortgage loan denial

 - They are going through major stress during the mortgage process

 There is no reason why the two reason above should happen.
 The cause of a last minute mortgage loan denial or a borrower going through major stress during the mortgage process is one reason and one reason only.
 The borrower was not properly qualified.
-Again, the pre-approval stage in the mortgage process is the most important stage.
+Again, the pre-approval stage in the mortgage process is the most important stage in the mortgage process.

 Pre-Approval Stage Of The Mortgage Process

-- You can have the highest and most credit in this planet but if you do not have qualified income, there is no way you can qualify for a FHA Loans, VA Loans, USDA Loans, or Conventional Loans.
+- Borrowers can have the highest and best credit in this planet but without qualified income, there will not qualify for government and/or conventional loans.

 - Debt to income ratios is another major hurdle many mortgage borrowers face.

 - A mortgage loan officer should carefully review the borrower’s tax returns and W2s when determining qualified income and not just take the borrower’s word for it.

 - The loan officer should carefully make sure to use the adjusted gross income and take the tax deductions the borrower has declared on their tax returns when qualifying income of the borrower.